-You can access Black Cat Alley at the intersection of E. Ivanhoe Place and North Avenue.
-This is near the Crossroads Collective food hall.
-There is no cost to visit the alleyway.
-You metered street parking is available nearby.
+Access Black Cat Alley at the intersection of E. Ivanhoe Place and North Avenue, near the Crossroads Collective food hall.
+There is no cost to visit Black Cat Alley, and metered street parking is available nearby.
+This is a great area for a walk around town, and there are numerous coffee shops, bakeries and restaurants within walking distance of Black Cat Alley.

 Local Restaurants/Coffee Shops